w7-3/webautomate-pipeline-resources/src/docs/account-management.spec.md

 3. Editor
 4. Viewer

-When creating an account, an organisation has to be specified.
-The creator of an account has the eternal role “Account Holder”.
+When creating an account, an organization has to be specified.
+The creator of an account has the eternal role of “Account Holder.”
 The account holder role cannot be changed and cannot be removed.

-Other possible roles can be summarised as follows
+Other possible roles can be summarized as follows

 1. Account holder: the account creator with the following rights
     1. Can do everything